 Other hostels you might be interested in:

-Out of all my food journeys all over the world, Tel Aviv is the one boasting with the best food selection.
+Out of all my food journeys all over the world, Tel Aviv is the one boasting the best food selection.
 I am not sure how this culture of a certain diet makes their food tasty.
 I only know that through the years that they have been battling for identity, Israel mastered the art of taking a food culture from another (particularly from their neighbors) and making it better.

 For over a year living in Tel Aviv, I feel like it’s not enough time to try all the good restaurants but here are the ones I recommend you to visit when you’re in town!